How to Replace a Circuit Breaker: A Professional’s Guide

 - Verify De-energization Again: With the cover off, use your multimeter to test the breaker terminals and busbars one last time to ensure they are not live.
 This is a good time for a visual busbar inspection.

 - Disconnect and Remove Old Breaker: Loosen the terminal screw and disconnect the electrical feeder or branch circuit wire.
 For a multi wire branch circuit, ensure all associated conductors are identified.
 Firmly grip the old breaker and rock it outward to unclip it from the electrical bus bar.
-Some older breakers, like a Challenger Type C120 2 pole, may require more force.
+Some older breakers may require more force or a slightly different removal technique; consult manufacturer instructions.

 - Install the New Breaker: Align the new breaker with the slot in the electrical panel board.
 Press it firmly into place until it seats and clicks onto the busbar.
 You should feel a solid connection.

 - Connect Wire and Torque: Insert the branch circuit wire into the breaker’s terminal.
-Using a torque screwdriver, tighten the screw to the manufacturer’s specified value.
-This is one of the most critical steps; improper torque is a leading cause of failure.
-Always follow the breaker torque specifications.
+Using a calibrated torque tool, tighten the screw to the manufacturer’s specified torque per their instructions (NEC requires that terminal torque values be used and that an approved means be used to achieve the indicated torque).
+This is one of the most critical steps; improper torque is a leading cause of loose connections and failure.

 - Update Schedule and Re-energize: Replace the panel cover.
 Update the panel schedule (or panelboard schedule) with a clear description of the circuit.
 Turn the 200 amp breaker main back on, followed by the newly installed branch circuit breaker.
 Verify the circuit is operating correctly.